Early Childhood Education (HDFS)

-Our early childhood education-unified (ECE) program leads to a state of Iowa license that will allow you to teach children from birth through third grade, in both general and special education.
+Our early childhood education-unified (ECE) program leads to recommendation for a state of Iowa license that will allow you to teach children from birth through third grade, in both general and special education.
 This early childhood education-unified program prepares you to help all children reach their potential, regardless of their abilities.

 In the Iowa State University program: